Bacillus atticus atticus: Description

 Adults have a slim body about 80 mm long, with a stripe on each side.
 Their antennae are red and short.
 The forelegs are strong, around 50 mm long, painted red at their base.

 Behaviour

 Bacillus atticus atticus is mostly active at night, when it feeds.
 The usual foods of this species are plants such as ivy and lettuce.
 During the day, the animal stays absolutely still, camouflaged as a stick, matching the color of the plant that it's on.
 If disturbed, its main defense is to feign death.
-Like many phasmids it is parthenogenetic so it can reproduce on its own by laying eggs.
-The eggs are ovoid-shaped with some distinguishable glyphics around them and a sponge-like shape on the top.
+Like many phasmids, the species is parthenogenetic, so it can reproduce on its own by laying eggs.
+The eggs are ovoid-shaped, with some distinguishable glyphics around them and a sponge-like shape on the top.